Harold Lowe: RMS Titanic

-White Star operated a watchkeeping system whereby the three senior officers worked the same four-hour watches in every 12-hour period while the junior officers stood the traditional system of four hours on/four hours off with the rest of the Titanic's deck department.
-This was divided into two watches (designated Port and Starboard) and pairs of junior officers were assigned to each watch.
+White Star operated a watchkeeping system whereby the three senior officers worked the same four-hour watches in every 12-hour period while the junior officers stood the traditional system of four hours on/four hours off with the rest of the Titanic's deck crew.
+This was divided into two watches, designated Port and Starboard, and pairs of junior officers were assigned to each watch.
 Lowe was assigned to the Port Watch, standing duties with Third Officer Herbert Pitman.